-– This commentary was broadcast on WAMC Northeast Report, November 6, 2018.
+– This commentary was scheduled for broadcast on the WAMC Northeast Report, on December 22, 2020.

 Quoted in John Whiteclay Chambers, II, Conscripting for Colossus: The Progressive Era and the Origin of the Modern Military Draft in the United States in World War I, in The Military in America From the Colonial Era to the Present 302 (New York: Free Press, Peter Karsten, ed., rev. ed.
 1986).